philadams-zz/philadams.net/src/quotes.md

 -
 > If I'd followed all the rules I'd never have gotten anywhere. _Marilyn
 > Monroe_

 -
+> To be able to enjoy one's past is to live twice. _Martial_

+-
 > Have nothing in your house that you do not know to be useful, or believe to